jpswade/jpswade.github.io/_posts/2008-05-19-geek-in-the-park-2008.md

   - Site
 ---
 <p class="lead">
-  It&#8217;s about this time that geeks start to think about things to do over the summer.
+  It's about this time that geeks start to think about things to do over the summer.
 </p>

 [Geek in the Park](http://www.geekinthepark.co.uk/) is a day-long event for geeks (mainly web developers) to have a get together.

 The event is going to be held in [<p class="lead">
-  It&#8217;s about this time that geeks start to think about things to do over the summer.
+  It's about this time that geeks start to think about things to do over the summer.
 </p>

 [Geek in the Park](http://www.geekinthepark.co.uk/) is a day-long event for geeks (mainly web developers) to have a get together.